node-scarlet/server/README.md

 Stop listening for requests with `requests.close()`.

 ### Ports
-Specify which networking port to listen over with `requests.listen()`
+Specify which networking port to listen over with `requests.listen()`.
+If no `port` argument is provided, a random available port will be chosen.

+Once listening, `requests.port()` will return the active port.